-Associates in the corporate department generally have the opportunity (and are in fact encouraged) to work on assignments from each of three basic practice areas, assigned by department coordinators:
+Associates in the Corporate department generally have the opportunity (and are encouraged) to work on assignments from each of three basic practice areas, assigned by department coordinators:

 - matters involving U.S. and non-U.S. private fund clients, including fund formation and transactional work such as mergers, acquisitions and financing